outtalent-team/culture/our_people.md

 # 1. Truthfulness

 We want to operate in the world based on truth rather what is more comfortable to believe.
-We do our best to accept the truth even if it's very painful.
+We do our best to get to the truth and accept it even if it's very painful and costly.

-We only communicate truth to our allies even if will hurt them or even if it's very challenging for us.
+When asked a question by our ally, we commit to only communicating truth even if it's difficult for any of us.

-We don't accept it when people lie to themselves, to their allies, or the world in general.
+We don't like it when people lie to themselves, to their allies, or the world in general.

-We may not communicate truth only to our enemies but we have extremely few enemies and virtually no real situations to do so.

 # 2. Responsibility